-Surrounded by floor-to-ceiling windows that present a panoramic view of the Fox River, the Salem Lounge was inspired by the House of Seven Gables in Salem, Massachusetts.
+Surrounded by floor-to-ceiling windows providing a spectacular panoramic view of the Fox River, the Salem Lounge was inspired by the House of Seven Gables in Salem, Massachusetts.
 Salem’s obsession with witchcraft motivated the building of secret rooms to provide safety for the owner’s sisters hiding from hysterical “witch hunters”.
-There are also three dormer windows nearby containing stained glass designed by Edward and skillfully crafted by notable master, Art Nesser.
+There are also three dormer windows nearby containing stained glass designed by Edward and skillfully crafted by a notable master, Art Nesser.
 As you enter the lounge from the lobby an original 1920’s windmill sits on your right.
-On the starboard side of the lounge is the Old Salem Shanty (OSS as affectionally reference by the crew) with tables made of hatch-covers from WWII “Liberty” ships and the seating fashioned from old church pews.
+On the starboard side of the lounge is the Old Salem Shanty (the crew calls this area the OSS) with tables made of hatch-covers from WWII “Liberty” ships and the seating fashioned from old church pews.
 Along the wall are authentic ship carpenter’s tools with old metal flare guns separating the booths.
 Look high up above and there rests an old sign of King Neptune imported from England.
 A glass cased ship model, brass portholes, and a ship’s telegraph are hung from the ceiling, further enhancing the lounge.

 The original 50′ x 70′ building on the corner of Algonquin Road and Harrison Street was the Anchor Lounge before Edward started his transformation of what was to become a landmark in the Fox River Valley.
-After several makeovers it is now the Navigator’s Room and features as serious collection of shallow and deep water hard hat diving helmets, Portuguese whaling harpoons, lances, and even the jaw bone of a sperm whale.
+After several makeovers, it is now called The Regency.
+The Regency features a newly remodeled bar and a serious collection of shallow and deep water hard hat diving helmets, Portuguese whaling harpoons, lances, and even the jaw bone of a sperm whale.
 Hanging from the ceiling are oars used in lifeboats from “Liberty” ships.
-The opposite side of the room is part of the original bar.
-The walls are decorated with antiques and Edward’s original artwork.
-It is now use for conventional dining as well as a banquet room.
-Abutting the starboard side is the Lobster Cove, quaintly decorated with ship hatch covers, church pews, and brass portholes including rope and dead-eye rigging that separate each booth for added private dining.
+The Regency is busy with dining, parties, meetings, receptions, and banquets.
+Abutting the starboard side is Lobster Cove, quaintly decorated with ship hatch covers, church pews, and brass portholes including rope and dead-eye rigging that separate each booth for added dining privacy.

-Up the stairs from the lobby is the Top Side Room with a panoramic unobtrusive view of the Fox River.
-On the opposite side is a great view looking down on the Porpoise and our New England harbor with swimming fish.
+Up the stairs from the lobby is Top Side with a panoramic unobstructed view of the Fox River.
+On the opposite side is a great view overlooking the Porpoise and New England harbor live fish pool.
 The suspended ladder leads to the Widow’s Walk.
 In the days of whaling, the houses facing the harbor had railing surrounding the top of their houses.
-Families would wait for their loved ones returning from whaling voyages of two to three years and at times some were lost at sea.
+Families waited for their loved ones returning from whaling voyages of two to three years and at times some were lost at sea.
 Thus the Widow’s Walk.
 Sharing the Widow’s Walk are wooden kegs that oysters were shipped from the east coast to Port Edward in burlap bags in the early sixties.
 Look high on the opposite wall and notice a ship’s chandler setting that provided ropes, tools, hemp, tar, nets and other essentials of that era.
 The heavy beams and timbers are virgin cuttings of long leaf yellow pine, no longer commercially available and were salvaged from the former Stark Piano Company warehouse in Chicago and an old cheese factory in Milwaukee, Wisconsin.